kubenetworks/kubenetworks.github.io/docs/quickstart.md

 on local Docker container with same environment、volume、and network. you can develop your application on local PC totally.

-# Install server (optional)
+# Install server in Kubernetes cluster (optional)

-you can install kubevpn server previously (it will automatically install by kubevpn by command `kubevpn connect`)
+you can install kubevpn server previously (it will automatically install by kubevpn client with command `kubevpn connect` if detect kubevpn server not exist)

 ```shell
 ➜ helm repo add kubevpn https://raw.githubusercontent.com/kubenetworks/kubevpn/master/charts